This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

-Find the files that are taking up the most disk space
+- Find the files that are taking up the most disk space.

 - Enter Size: > 100 MB < 500 MB to search for files that are between 100 MB and 500 MB in size.

-We recommend that you use the Windows Disk Cleanup utility to delete unneeded files such as log files, and empty the recycle bin.
+- Delete files that you no longer need.We recommend that you use the Windows Disk Cleanup utility to delete unneeded files such as log files, and empty the recycle bin.
 The Windows Disk Cleanup utility is not installed on the instance by default and must be installed manually.
-Perform the following steps to install the utility and then use it to delete files:
+Perform the following operations to install the utility and use it to delete files:

 - Click Install.

 - After the utility is installed, the system prompts you to restart the instance.
 You must restart the instance manually.
 After the instance restarts, verify that Desktop Experience has been installed.

 - Click Start.
 In the top search box, enter Disk Cleanup.
 In the dialog box that appears, select the disk that you want to delete and click OK.

 Resize the disk

 When you are running out of available disk space on a Windows instance, you can resize the disks.
 For more information, see Resize disks online for Linux instances or Resize disks offline for Linux instances.

 For files that are generated on a regular basis, you can compress them for archiving to improve disk usage.
 We recommend that you use WinRAR to compress files.
 The following example describes how to configure a backup policy for compressing files: